raydot/nailing-the-coding-interview/README.md

 ## 🚀 Read Online

-Visit the book website: [Coming Soon]
+Visit the book website: **[https://codinginterviewsbook.davekanter.com/](https://codinginterviewsbook.davekanter.com/)**

 ## 💻 Code Examples

-All code examples are available in the [`code/`](code/) directory, organized by chapter.
-Examples are provided in Python, with some additional examples in JavaScript and Java.
+Code examples are embedded throughout the chapters.
+The [`code/`](code/) directory structure is available for organizing standalone examples as the project evolves.
+Most examples are provided in Python, with additional examples in JavaScript where relevant.

 ## 🛠️ Development